niftynei/droidtalks/drawables/drawables.md

 `mutate()`

 - Make this drawable mutable, independent of other instances.
-- Basically creates an ‘independent’ ConstantState
+- Basically creates an ‘independent’ state.

 ![right|65%] (constant-state-mutate.png)

 ^ This is useful when you want to modify properties of drawables loaded from resources

 ^ once you’ve made the drawable mutable, calling mutate() will have no effect.

 ---